 The black market horse meat trade is a gruesome illegal business that has been freely operating over the last fifty years.
 The selling of horse meat is one of the economic backbones of these slaughter farms due to the potential profit and a high supply and demand ratio.
 Coupled with a lack of law enforcement, this has provided a formula for a thriving underground business.

 ARM documented the estimated value of each horse killed for meat to provide an understanding of the severity of this issue and gauge the profits made.

 Our investigations reveal that the average horse used for slaughter weighs approximately 1,000 pounds.
 On average, 400 pounds of the animal’s original weight is stripped and sold at a rate of USD 7~40 per pound, making a profit possible anywhere from USD 2,800 and more.

 The price of the meat depends on:

 - The age (or tenderness) of the horse.

 - Availability of the horses

-- Whether the slaughter farm is located in a high or low demand neighborhood
+- Whether the slaughter farm is in a high or low demand neighborhood

-ARM’s investigations, presence and results are making grand strides in not only exposing these heinous crimes, but in putting an end to them altogether.
+ARM’s investigations, presence, and results are making grand strides in exposing these heinous crimes and putting an end to them altogether.

 To date, our organization has been responsible for several arrests of horse killers and was also heavily involved in the co-writing of The Good Horse Slaughter Act of 2010.
-This legislation makes it a felony in the State of Florida for any person to buy, sell, transport, kill a horse or posses horse meat for human consumption.
+This legislation makes it a felony in Florida for any person to buy, sell, transport, kill a horse, or possess horse meat for human consumption.
 The penalties are a minimum of one year in jail and a $3,500 fine.